babybuddy/babybuddy/docs/setup/proxy.md

 ### [`CSRF_TRUSTED_ORIGINS`](../configuration#csrf_trusted_origins)

-[Cross Site Request Forgery](https://owasp.org/www-community/attacks/csrf) protection is an important way to prevent malicious users from sening fake requests to Baby Buddy to read, alter, or destroy data.
+[Cross Site Request Forgery](https://owasp.org/www-community/attacks/csrf) protection is an important way to prevent malicious users from sending fake requests to Baby Buddy to read, alter, or destroy data.

 To protect against this threat Baby Buddy checks the `Origin` header of certain requests